OpenLineage/OpenLineage/website/docs/client/java/partials/java_transport.md

 - `type` - string, must be "composite".
 Required.
 - `transports` - a list or a map of transport configurations.
 Required.
 - `continueOnFailure` - boolean flag, determines if the process should continue even when one of the transports fails.
-Default is `false`.
+Default is `true`.
+- `withThreadPool` - boolean flag, determines if a thread pool for parallel event emission should be kept between event emissions.
+Default is `true`.

 #### Behavior